jacobsowles/jacobsowles/content/blog/how-to-deploy-a-google-domains-site-to-netlify/index.md

 Since your domain is registered with Google (and you want to keep it that way), you'll need to update your Google Domain nameservers to point to Netlify.

-Grab the list of Netlify nameservers from your DNS Settings page here: https://app.netlify.com/account/dns/yoursite.com.
+Grab the list of Netlify nameservers from your [DNS Settings](https://app.netlify.com/account/dns/yoursite.com 'Netlify DNS Settings') page (make sure to change `yoursite.com` at the end of the URL to your actual domain).

 ![Netlify nameservers](./netlify-nameservers.png)